raltsmc/Bardcraft/readme.txt

 Installation
 =============
 1. Place the contents of the archive into your Data Files folder, or add it as a data directory in the OpenMW launcher.
-2. Enable "BardicOverhaul.omwscripts" in your load order.
+2. Enable "Bardcraft.omwscripts" in your load order.
 3. In your OpenMW launcher, go to Settings > Visuals > Animations and make sure "Use Additional Animation Sources" is checked.
 "Smooth Animation Transitions" is also highly recommended but not required.

 ========